Beneficial Ownership Information Report: Guide to BOI Reporting Requirements and Meaning for Business Owners

 What business entities must share beneficial ownership information?

 All domestic business entities created by registering with a state will be subject to the Corporate Transparency Act (CTA).
 This includes corporations, LLCs, limited partnerships, and limited liability partnerships (LLPs), to name a few.
-Foreign businesses that make a filing with any state are also subject to the CTA.
+Foreign businesses filing with any state are also subject to the CTA.

-Sole proprietors and general partnerships, which are businesses that are not created by registering with any state, are not subject to the CTA.
+Sole proprietors and general partnerships are businesses not created by registering with any state and are not subject to the CTA.
 In addition, there are other exemptions explained below.

-FinCEN estimates that over 32 million businesses will be required to report Beneficial Ownership Information in the first year of the program.
+Initially, FinCEN estimated that more than 32 million businesses must report Beneficial Ownership Information in the program’s first year.

 What business entities are exempt from beneficial owner reporting?

-There are two main categories of business entities that are exempt from Corporate Transparency Act (CTA) requirements.
+Two main categories of business entities are exempt from Corporate Transparency Act (CTA) requirements.

 Keep your small business compliant with the Corporate Transparency Act